 Learning to read is the most essential and fundamental skill for academic achievement and future success.
 Your investment will help to get books into the homes of the children we serve in our Head Start classrooms.

-A grade level reading initiative focused on raising literacy levels among children in Camden City and Camden County.
+A grade level reading initiative focused on raising literacy levels among young children in our community.

 Learning to read is the most essential and fundamental skill for academic achievement and future success.
 After third grade, students pivot from learning to read to reading to learn.
 Though we know learning to read is a key educational goal, an alarming 2/3 of American children are not reaching this milestone.
 Born to Read is committed to doing whatever it takes to change these odds.

-We appreciate the generous support of our Born to Read volunteers, donors, and funders including United Way of Greater Philadelphia & Southern New Jersey - Camden County, Holman Automotive Group, and the Dolfinger-McMahon Foundation.
+We appreciate the generous support of our Born to Read volunteers, donors, and funders.

 Born to Read partners include the City of Camden, schools, health providers, social workers, community nonprofits, faith-based groups, business and civic leaders, and local foundations.